nithinyell/iOS-Important-Questions/MustRead.md

 names.summarize()
 games.summarize()
 ```
-- Equatable Protocol: Its a protocol to do comparisions.
+- Equatable Protocol: Its a protocol to do comparison.
 - Protocol composition: Protocol composition is a feature that allows you to combine multiple protocols into a single.
 ```
 protocol Swimmer {